drawyorn/lualoader-love/README.md

 # lualoader-love
-note that these are not sandboxed little script to load lua files from a directory in love2d
+note that these are not sandboxed. a little script to load all lua files from a directory in love2d